-When an organization leverages compliance achievements as a competitive edge, they are taking full advantage of the achievement.
+When an organization leverages compliance achievements as a competitive edge, they take full advantage of it.
 After all, you just used a lot of time and resources to complete a SOC 2 audit – why not use it in marketing materials and sales conversations?

 4. Continuing the SOC 2 Journey